Fractured Magic: Chapter Nine

 Beside her, Kieran sighed.
 “My first thought wasn’t any better.
 I keep wishing we’d gotten to see more of the city.
 So if you’re selfish, I guess I am, too.”

-“We're allowed to be selfish, considering,” Maebhe said.
+“I think we’re allowed to be selfish, under the circumstances,” Maebhe said.
 She turned to her twin and punched his arm.
 “But this is all your fault, you know.”

 “Ow!
 What?
 How?”

-“You were the one who insisted on Gallontea, and now we're caught up in this mess!”
+“You were the one who insisted on Gallonten, and now we’re caught up in this mess!”

 “Sorry, I’ll make sure no one’s planning any royal kidnappings before I suggest future vacation spots,” Kieran said dryly.